 Delene is a social scientist who focuses on the human dimensions of environmental management.
 Her leadership of Project LIVE focuses on the use of virtual reality to investigate the benefits we derive from green space, to improve bushfire preparation and understanding of evacuation triggers as part of the Facing Fire project, and to build capacity in tertiary students to improve environmental planning.

-Justin is Program Director of the Bachelor of Environmental Science at the University of South Australia, a geologist and licenced drone pilot.
+Justin is a Research Education Portfolio Leader at the University of South Australia, a geologist and licenced drone pilot.
 He uses virtual tours and reconstructions to complement and augment field experiences in his undergraduate classes, with an emphasis on ground- and drone-based 3D photogrammetry for mapping applications.

 Caroline is a Senior Research Fellow at UniSA’s Future Industries Institute, coordinator of the MinEx CRC Education and Training Committee, and a member of the Geological Society of Australia Executive Committee.
 Caroline has extensive experience in industrial training opportunities and mining technology showcases.

 Dr Stefan Peters

 Stefan is a Geospatial Scientist exploring how geographic data can be turned into meaningful information.
 His specialisation is in the area of spatial analysis and Geovisualisation.
 Stefan’s research interests include Web Cartography, Geovirtual Reality Environments, and location-based Augmented Reality applications.

 Dr Jorge Ochoa Paniagua

 Jorge is a lecturer and researcher in the area of sustainable construction and data analytics.
 He is Director of the Urban Science Lab at the University of South Australia.
 Jorge uses immersive virtual environments to teach and raise awareness about sustainability in the built environment.

 Dr Morgan Schebella